Know Before You Go

 Sunday Parkways is a reminder of how city infrastructure can help make neighborhoods more bicycle- and people-friendly.
 Wandering through Portland by bike on a lazy Sunday is an ideal way to get to know the city and the people who live in it.
 Learn more on the Sunday Parkways website.

 With bike lanes and paths throughout the city, Portland has great places to ride for cyclists of all abilities.

-Learn the history and key features of the city’s 12 Willamette River crossings.
+Learn the history and key features of the city’s 12 Willamette River bridges.